ballerina-attic/gmail-spreadsheet-integration/README.md

 ## <a name="what-you-build"></a>  What you’ll build

-To understand how you can use Ballerina API connectors, in this sample we use _Google Spreadsheet connector_ to get data from a Google Sheet and send those data in an email using _GMail connector_.
+To understand how you can use Ballerina API connectors, in this sample we use Google Spreadsheet connector to get data from a Google Sheet and send those data in an email using Gmail connector.

 Let us consider a real world use case scenario of a software product company.
 When a customer downloads the product from the company website, providing the name and email address, the company sends a customized email to the